PolarRobotics/PR-Docs/docs/source/Data Acquisition.md

 # Router Setup
-To begin using the data acquisition script, we need to setup our NETGEAR router in order to SSH into the Raspberry Pi.
+To begin using the data acquisition program, we need to setup our NETGEAR router in order to SSH into the Raspberry Pi.

 1. Make sure the NETGEAR router is plugged in and the "2.4GHz" light is on.
 Using a laptop, connect to the NETGEAR router using WiFi:
 	![data-aq-wifi.png](./_static/images/data-aq-wifi.png)